BED BUGS NORTHWEST

 Does temperature stop bed bugs from mating or laying eggs?

 Temperature can affect how many eggs are laid and how frequently.
 Eggs can take from 7 to 15 days to hatch, depending on environmental conditions such as temperature.
-Unless it is hot enough to kill bed bug and eggs, they may slow down but not much.
+Unless it is hot enough to kill bed bugs and eggs.
+They may slow down, but not much.
 If it’s cold enough to stop bed bugs, you are probably also very cold.

 How can one pregnant bed bug continue to lay eggs without a male?